sguox002/leetcode/leetcode-all.md

 ->>

 ### hashset, hashmap

+<<-1329	Sort the Matrix Diagonally    		79.3%	Medium
+sorted in each diagonally. using hashmap i+j as the key.
+->>

+<<-1338	Reduce Array Size to The Half    		66.8%	Medium
+remove all occurences of a number and reduce the array size <=n/2. remove the most frequent elements first. hashmap.
+->>

+<<-1347	Minimum Number of Steps to Make Two Strings Anagram    		75.3%	Medium
+given s and t.
+You can choose a char in t and replace it with other char. return min steps to make s and t anagram.
+- to make histogram the same
+- hist(t)-hist(s): all the positives has to be changed to 0.->sum of positives.
+->>

+<<-1348	Tweet Counts Per Frequency    		31.5%	Medium
+get treet frequency per second, per minute, per hour. hashmap<string,multiset<int>> to support one second multiple tweets.
+->>

+<<-1370	Increasing Decreasing String    		76.2%	Easy
+just do the simulation according to the problem.
+->>

+<<-1395	Count Number of Teams    		82.1%	Medium
+choose a triplet sorted or reversely sorted (no equal). using a left set and right set, then use each number as the middle, and update left and right.

+->>

+<<-1396	Design Underground System    		67.5%	Medium
+checkIn(int id, string stationName, int t) checkOut(int id, string stationName, int t) getAverageTime(string startStation, string endStation): average time from start to end. collect all customer with start and end the same. hashmap.
+You can also build route map so that we do not need to find the route from other maps.

+->>

+<<-1418	Display Table of Food Orders in a Restaurant    		67.6%	Medium
+make a display table according to customer orders.
+->>

 <<-1426	Counting Elements    		58.9%	Easy
 find all x if x+1 appears.
 using hashmap find x+1 or x-1.